sandeshbodake/sinatra-ddd/README.md

 * the config package contains configurations about external services and this server itself.
 * the util package contains artifacts that can be used all across the server.

+**Note:** The variables described in .env must be loaded before performing any operation.
+Only rake tasks load those variables automatically (`require 'dotfile/load'`).

 ## Rake tasks